SkimJazz/CA_T1A1_workbook/readme.md

 contain items of different types.
 2. __Tuples:__ A collection of items that are ordered and unchangeable.
 They are written with round brackets () and can contain items of different types.
 3. __Dictionaries:__ A collection of items that are ordered (Python 3.7 onwards), Mutable and indexed items.
-4. They are written with curly braces {} and contain key-value pairs.
+They are written with curly braces {} and contain key-value pairs.

 <br>

-### Python List
+### Python List:

 ```py
 animals = ["wolf", "eagle", "penguin"]